SatoruMuro/SAM2GUIfor3Drecon/README.md

 <img src="images/step3-06-3.PNG" alt="step1" width="100%">

-【セグメントマスクの抽出と3D構築】　Segmentation Mask Extraction and 3D Reconstruction
+Segmentation Mask Extraction and 3D Reconstruction
-・Segment Editorの画面に行き、Addボタンを押す
-・Threshhold機能を使って、特定の対象物の中でクリック＆ドラッグすることで、そのグレースケール値の構造物を選択する
-・選択範囲を確認し、Applyを押す
-・この操作を全てのオブジェクトで行う
-・Show 3D ボタンを押し、3D像を確認する（右側の▼を展開すると、smoothingの有り無しを設定できる）
-・Center Viewボタンでオブジェクトを画面の中央に配置できる

 Go to the Segment Editor screen and press the Add button.
 Use the Threshold tool, and click and drag within the specific object to select structures with that grayscale value.